The information in this article applies to:

 - On the Texture panel, adjust the Offset values so that the pattern of your custom material lines up with the edges of the polyline solid.
 You may have to experiment a bit with these values to get the pattern properly aligned.

 - In prior versions the offset was referred to as the Origin.

-- If you want, you can also adjust the size of the pattern by changing the Scale values.
+- If you want, you can also adjust the size of the pattern and texture by changing the Scale values.